 In late March 1941, the 192nd was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.

-The battalion’s new tanks came from the 753rd Tank Battalion and were loaded onto flat cars, on different trains.
+The battalion’s new tanks came from the 753rd Tank Battalion and the 3rd Amor Division and were loaded onto flat cars on different trains.
 The soldiers also put cosmoline on anything that they thought would rust.
-Many men received furloughs home.
-Over different train routes, the companies were sent to San Francisco, California, where they were ferried, by the U.S.A.T.
+Over different train routes, the companies were sent to San Francisco, California.
+On each route, there was one train that carried the soldiers that was followed by a second train with each company’s tanks on it.
+The last two cars on the second train were a boxcar and passenger car with a small detachment of soldiers.
+They arrived at Ft.
+Mason and were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.
+The remaining soldiers put cosmoline on the tanks’ guns and other weapons to keep them from rusting at sea.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.